Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Adaptive Universal Trust-Region Method

-where $\eta$ and $\rho_k^{(j)}$ are defined in \autoref{alg.adaptivenewTR}. \end{condition} Compared to \autoref{cond.function or gradient}, we allow no dependence on the Lipschitz constant $M$.
-The premise of this rule is that we can find a sufficiently large regularization $\sigma_k$ (or equivalently, small enough $r_k$) based on \autoref{lem.function decrease conceptual} and \autoref{lem.gradient norm conceptual} similar to other adaptive methods \cite{cartis2011adaptive1,curtis2017trust,he2023homogeneous}.
-Besides, we proceed the algorithm when the gradient norm is small, so that one can find a second-order stationary point.
+\end{property} Compared to \autoref{cond.function or gradient}, we allow no dependence on the Lipschitz constant $M$.
+The premise of this rule is that we can find a sufficiently large regularization $\sigma_k$ (or equivalently, sufficiently small $r_k$) based on \autoref{lem.function decrease conceptual} and \autoref{lem.gradient norm conceptual} similar to other adaptive methods, see \citet{cartis2011adaptive1,curtis2017trust,he2023homogeneous}.
+Besides, we proceed with the algorithm when the gradient norm is small so that one can find $\epsilon$-SOSPs.